dihardmg/dihardmg.github.io/_posts/2018-02-18-golang-datastructures-linked-lists.md

 *EDIT* 20.02.2018 10:00 CET: Previous verion of the article wrongly stated that the big-O complexity of the delete function is `O(1)`.
 Changed to `O(n)` after pointed out by [Bart de Goede](https://twitter.com/bartdegoede).

+*EDIT* 22.02.2018 23:00 CET: Previous verion of the article wrongly stated that the big-O complexity of searching in an array is `O(1)` instead of `O(N)`.
+This was a mixup of *Access* and *Search* on my side.
+This is fixed by adding separate rows in the table for *Search* and *Access* and their respective time complexities.